RubenTheCoder/RubenTheCoder/README.md

 - 🎮 I'm a experienced Roblox game Developer
 - 📖 I'm currently learning webdesign at Rea College

+## My Certificates
+- 🔰 'Fundamentals of Digital Marketing' by Google
+- 🔰 'HTML and CSS' by CertiPort
+- 🔰 'HTML5 Application Development' by CertiPort
+- 🔰 'JavaScript' by CertiPort

 ## My Portfolio
+- To be added